Today – the 9th June – is a noteworthy date for several reasons.

 Whilst most do contain at least a few influential and affluent individuals, pursuit of wealth is not a typical goal.
 To employ a little French, the raison d’être of these clubs is to practice evil.

-Such covens have existed throughout history and continue to prosper today.
+These kinds of covens have existed throughout history and continue to prosper today.
 The name of the historic Thule Society is familiar to even a person of average intelligence, as is the Hermetic Order of the Golden Dawn of England.
 The ancient brotherhood of the Freemasons should be known to all.
 But to someone like me, interested in the subject and equipped with a mind of extraordinary inquisitiveness, the list of known occultist covens is almost limitless.
-Some of these covens are so unutterably evil they make Lovecraft’s death-worshipping Cthulhu cults look like Mencap.
+Some of these covens are so evil they make Lovecraft’s death-worshipping Cthulhu cults seem positively charming.

 Due to the extreme secrecy observed by their members, one can only guess at what unimaginable extremes of depravity these covens indulge in.
-Things like killing a nanny-goat and then having unusual sex in the middle of the carcass, I suspect.
-Messing about with each other’s genitals is a cert, as is the smoking of “dope”.
+I suspect it includes things like killing a nanny-goat and then having unusual sex in the middle of its carcass.
+Messing about with each other’s genitals is hghly likely, as is the smoking of “dope”.

 Clarification – I am indeed a student of the occult.
 However, let it be known that I practice magick responsibly and without malevolence.
 I certainly do not associate with the sort of evil covens outlined in the above article.